Observing with APEX

 Reducing APEX data

 The APEX raw data are in the so-called MB-FITS data format.
-For line observations, these raw data are calibrated on-line by the OnlineCalibrator program, which writes the calibrated spectra into a CLASS-format data file.
+For line observations, these raw data are calibrated on-line by the OnlineCalibrator program, which writes the calibrated spectra (TA* scale) into a CLASS-format data file.
 The data can be further reduced and analyzed using for example CLASS and GRAPHIC or MAPPING program of the GILDAS software package.

 Related Links: